 6. Now match all similar size chayote slices into pairs and then put one piece of cheese in between to make “sandwiches”.

-7. I used a 3″-inch deep saucepan with about 1-2 inches of vegetable oil for a shallow fry.
+7. I used a 3-inch deep saucepan with about 2 inches of vegetable oil for a shallow fry.
 Take one “sandwich” at a time time and dip it into the egg white mixture to coat them really thick.
 It should look like a huge cloud around the sandwich.
-Add the to the frying pan.
+Carefully add the “sandwich” to the frying pan.
 I was able to fit three to four of the chayote sandwiches at a time.
 Fry each side of the chayote sandwiches to a golden brown (about 1 minute on each side) on medium heat (#6 setting).
 Add oil as needed.

-8. When finished frying, put the fried chayote sandwiches into the tomato sauce pan/pot and simmer for 15 minutes.
+8. When finished frying, put the fried chayote sandwiches into the tomato sauce pan and simmer for 15 minutes.
 Serve over rice.
 Enjoy!
 Thank you LisaMarie for teaching me how to make this.